to top

 • Augustin, B. (2022).
 Chinese Art in Context.
 The New Presentations of Chinese Art in the Museum für Asiatische Kunst in the Humboldt Forum.
 Orientations, 53(2), 34–43.

 • Augustin, B. (2020).
 Listening to the Rain: The Collective Commemoration of Lu Shanfu’s ‘Tingyulou’ through Poetry and Calligraphy.
-Journal of Song-Yuan Studies, 49, 345–416.
+Journal of Song-Yuan Studies, Volume 49, 345–416

 • Augustin, B. (2017).
-Wang Xizhi’s Letter Kuaixue shiqing and Its Reception in the Yuan Dynasty.
-National Palace Museum Research Quarterly, 35(1), 133–179.
+Wang Xizhi’s Letter Kuaixue shiqing and Its Reception in the Yuan Dynasty, National Palace Museum Research Quarterly 35(1), 133–179.